Sunday, October 4, 2009

 A good friend and fellow illustrator Kathleen Davies has just launched the publication of a new book "Bill Haydon, The Cedar King - The man behind the legend".
 Kathleen co-authored the publication with Bill Haydons' granddaughter Geraldine Yabsley.
 (However her name is strangely missing from the front cover).
 Kathleen was also the one who organised and persuaded me to run the Glenn Innes workshops back in 2007/2008.
 She is pictured here with one of her drawings from the March 2008 workshop.

+She's spent the last five years compiling information on the disappearance of bushman Bill Haydon.
 Bill mysteriously vanished into the wilderness of Washpool National Park near Grafton on April 28th, 1965.
 The search for him lasted several weeks and involved hundreds of people including the army.
 There was many local stories and folklore about the disappearance and a coronial inquest was released last year.
 Being a journalist at many of the surrounding areas meant Kathleen knew avenues to find out the fragments of information needed to pull together the last hours of Bill Haydons' life.
 She has contributed the final 20 chapters including the final hours and the mysteries surrounding the disappearance.

 “This publication is also a dedication to every person who has contributed in even the smallest way towards the completion of this project, and to every source that has been uncovered in the search for the true story of events,” Kathleen said.